CiscoDevNet/AppD-Cloud-Kickstart/AWS_VM_BUILD_INSTRUCTIONS.md

-# AWS Amazon Linux 2 VM Build Instructions
+# AWS Amazon Linux 2 AMI Build Instructions

-Follow these instructions to build the AWS Amazon Linux 2 VM images.
+Follow these instructions to build the AWS Amazon Linux 2 AMI images.

 ## Prepare for the Build

-All user credentials and installation inputs are driven by environment variables and can be configured in the '`set_appd_cloud_kickstart_env.sh`' script located in '`./bin`'.
+All user credentials and installation inputs are driven by environment variables and can be configured in the `set_appd_cloud_kickstart_env.sh` script located in `./bin`.
 There are LOTS of options, but most have acceptable defaults.
 You only need to concentrate on a handful that are uncommented in the environment template file.